 Elvis Presley, Jackie O, Princess Diana, Ray Charles, Michael Jackson, Martin Luther King Jr., Marilyn Monroe … There is a long and growing list of famous people whose passing created multimillion-dollar tussles over their estates.
-Estate attorneys and many others have written dozens of books and reams of articles, both about the deliciously sordid details of the litigation and practical advice to the rest of us about how to avoid leaving behind similar problems for our family and friends.
+Estate attorneys and many others have written dozens of books and reams of articles, both about the deliciously sordid details of the litigation and practical advice to the rest of us about how to avoid leaving behind similar problems for our children, family and friends.

 I have written previously about simple and often inexpensive steps that family stewards can take to create and preserve a durable family legacy.
 But are there other ways to ensure that the inheritance you have worked hard to build and pass on to your heirs really accomplishes your goals?
-What about ways to protect your children’s or grandchildren’s inheritance from an ex-spouse?
+What about ways to protect your children’s inheritance from an ex-spouse?
 How can you work most effectively with your estate planning professional and your financial advisor to ensure that your hard-earned assets go where you intend?